lxdavis9lxd/crossword2/improvements_documentation.md

 ### 2. Themed Puzzle Titles and Descriptions

-**Status:**
+**Problem:**
+Puzzle theme names and descriptions were not showing up properly on the dashboard and game pages.

+**Solution:**
 - All puzzles now have theme-appropriate titles and descriptions
-- Frontend displays these titles and descriptions on the puzzle cards
+- Updated the dashboard display to properly show titles and descriptions
+- Enhanced the game page to prominently display the puzzle title and description
-- Saved games list shows puzzle titles instead of just IDs
+- Improved the saved games list to show puzzle titles instead of just IDs

-- This makes the gaming experience more immersive and user-friendly
+**Key Files Changed:**
+- `/workspaces/crossword2/views/game.ejs` - Updated to display title and description
+- `/workspaces/crossword2/public/styles.css` - Added styling for puzzle information
+- `/workspaces/crossword2/public/scripts.js` - Enhanced to properly show themed puzzles

 **Testing:**
 - Created comprehensive test scripts to verify functionality